yeti-switch/doc/en/best-practices/teams-direct-routing.rst

 =====================

 * Incoming call routing works as usual - call will be authenticated by customer auth matching logic, then routing will be done according to routing plan.
-* Outgount call routing works as usual - just create Dialpeer with MS Teams gateway and Yeti will send call to proper trunk.
+* Outgoing call routing works as usual - just create Dialpeer with MS Teams gateway and Yeti will send call to proper trunk.